The previous chapter may be found here.

 canyon in frames 2 through 5.

-The cooling unit boundary between the B and C units is also accessible at Tsankawi Mesa.
-This one is marked by a surge bed between the flows
+The boundary between the B and C units is also accessible at Tsankawi Mesa. it is marked by a surge bed between the flows

-Surge beds at bottom of cooling unit C
+Surge beds at bottom of unit C on

 51.662N 106 13.001W